Town ends pine beetle state of emergency

 “We made a good effort,” he said.
 “But we know that there are other outlying infestations popping up in various places around town.”

-He said officials are still seeking an $80,000 grant from the New York State Department of Environmental Conservation to help pay for the massive effort to kill the beetles by cutting down trees and exposing them to the cold.
+He said officials are still seeking an $80,000 grant from the New York State Department of Environmental Conservation to help pay for the massive effort to kill the beetles by cutting down trees and exposing beetles to the elements when they are in the larvae stage and most vulnerable.

 Town officials said they initially found 800 infested trees in a 6.5-acre section of the Northwest Woods neighborhood at the end of September.
 The pine beetle infestation has since spread to other areas, including parts of Wainscott.